11 “Harmless” Hawaii Creatures That Send More Tourists to the ER Than Sharks (The Shocking Truth)

 Where to Stay Safe in Hawaii

-- Hilton Hawaiian Village Waikiki Beach Resort – This beachfront property offers lifeguarded beaches and daily ocean condition updates
+- Hilton Hawaiian Village Waikiki Beach Resort – Lifeguarded beaches and daily ocean condition updates

 - Grand Wailea Maui – Full-service resort with comprehensive guest safety programs

-- Hilton Waikoloa Village – Large resort complex with multiple beaches and safety information centers
+- Hilton Waikoloa Village – Multiple beaches and safety information centers

-You can find current rates and availability for these properties at Expedia's Hawaii Hotels page.
-Most major resorts offer package deals that include ground transportation and activity guides who understand local wildlife dangers.
+You can find current rates and availability at Expedia’s Hawaii Hotels page.

 Pro tip: When booking, ask specifically about their ocean safety orientation programs.
 The best resorts provide daily ocean condition updates and have staff trained in marine life identification and first aid procedures.